 I write, research, teach.
 My first book, Signature, a cultural chronicle & speculative essay, will be here soon.
 Most of my work takes place at the crossroads of modern literature, material cultures, and media studies.

 I think that style is a kind of knowledge.
 And I subscribe to the Buck Mulligan school of critical practice: any object, intensely regarded, may be a gate of access to the incorruptible eon of the gods.

-My essays and reviews have appeared in the Los Angeles Review of Books, Times Literary Supplement, The Economist, The Brooklyn Rail, 3:AM, Hyperallergic, and Aesthetica Magazine, among other publications.
+My essays & reviews are in the Los Angeles Review of Books, Times Literary Supplement, The Economist, The Brooklyn Rail, 3:AM, Hyperallergic, and Aesthetica Magazine.

-I am a Research Fellow at Peterhouse, University of Cambridge, where I lecture and supervise on modern and contemporary literature and criticism, from 1870 to the present.
-My academic research has appeared in forums like Comparative Literature, Modernism/modernity, Journal of Modern Literature, and Essays in Criticism.
+I am a Research Fellow at Peterhouse, University of Cambridge, where I lecture & supervise on Anglophone literature.
+My academic work has appeared in Comparative Literature, Modernism/modernity, Journal of Modern Literature, and Essays in Criticism.

 I was educated at Pomona College (BA), King’s College, Cambridge (MPhil), and Peterhouse, Cambridge (PhD).